rohit-goswami/web3-by-example/src/Flash Loan/FlashLoan.md

 **Identifying flash loan transaction from Aave**

-Aave emits an event FlashLoan wheneve the fucntion FlashLoan is executed, therefore we can easily identify the flash loan tx. from Aave.
+Aave emits an event FlashLoan whenever the fucntion FlashLoan is executed, therefore we can easily identify the flash loan tx. from Aave.